Erebus-Nyx/ai-companion/docs/ENHANCED_VAD_SUMMARY.md

 You now have a **production-ready enhanced VAD system** that:
 - Matches the advanced capabilities of your Intv_App reference
-- Integrates seamlessly with your existing AI companion
+- Integrates seamlessly with your existing AI live2d chat
 - Provides significant performance and quality improvements
 - Maintains backward compatibility and fallback options
 - Is fully configurable and extensible

-The implementation successfully brings the advanced 5-step audio pipeline (Audio → VAD → Diarization → ASR → Processing) from your interview application into your AI companion environment, optimized for real-time conversational interaction.
+The implementation successfully brings the advanced 5-step audio pipeline (Audio → VAD → Diarization → ASR → Processing) from your interview application into your AI live2d chat environment, optimized for real-time conversational interaction.

 ## 🏁 **CONCLUSION**

 **Enhanced VAD integration is COMPLETE and READY for deployment!**

-The system will significantly improve your AI companion's audio processing capabilities while maintaining reliability through intelligent fallback mechanisms.
+The system will significantly improve your AI live2d chat's audio processing capabilities while maintaining reliability through intelligent fallback mechanisms.
 The modular design allows you to start with lightweight mode and scale up as needed.